jkaewprateep/lessonfrom_Applied_Text_Mining_in_Python/README.md

 ```

 👧💬 🎈 The nonword character count indicates attention or significance of the communication message sometimes is hour, minute, and precision word. </br>
-🦭💬 They are sending medical prescripts in communications for test of the communication because they contain precision values and summarize fast categories for known communicators.
+🦭💬 They are sending medical prescripts in communications for test of the communication because they contain precision values and summarize fast categories for known communicators. </br>
-🐨🎁🎵🎶 Shall us send more medical prescripts ⁉️  🦁💬 They will be a good sleeping pill for communicators.
+🐨🎁🎵🎶 Shall us send more medical prescripts ⁉️  🦁💬 They will be a good sleeping pills for communicators. </br>

 ```
 # 🧸💬 Create new sparse input by add new feature, a none-word count feature.